Something's Going On (song)

-"Something's Going On" is the third and final single by rock band A released from their album Hi-Fi Serious.
-It reached number 51 in the UK Singles Chart and was C listed by BBC Radio One.
-It was also used to advertise Tony Hawk's video game Pro Skater 4.
-It is track 2 on the album, Hi-Fi Serious.
-A live version appears on the live album Rockin' Like Dokken.
-It is used in the What's New, Scooby-Doo? episode "Farmed and Dangerous", and the video game, Surf's Up.
+"Something's Going On" is a song by English rock band A, released as the third and final single from their third album Hi-Fi Serious.
+It reached number 51 on the UK Singles Chart and was C listed by BBC Radio One.
+A live version appears on the live EP Rockin' Like Dokken.

+The song was used to advertise Tony Hawk's video game Pro Skater 4.
+It is also used in the What's New, Scooby-Doo? episode "Farmed and Dangerous", and the video game, Surf's Up.

 The promotional video for "Something's Going On" features the band performing in a wind tunnel, before the force of the wind shears away the metal walls around them.